Internship Guidelines & Procedures

-How: Students should plan on meeting with a UCS Program Coordinator and/or their faculty advisor who can help assess their areas of interest.
-To assist with locating placements the program maintains a listing of internships on our website, program staff may also have opportunities specific to a campus location.
-Students may also locate placements by searching Career Services HUSKYCAREERLINKS site or fine a placement on their own.
+How: Students should plan on meeting with a UCS faculty member or their UCS advisor prior to the semester in question.
+To assist with locating placements the program maintains a listing of internships on our website.
+Students may also locate placements by searching the Center for Career development’s Handshake site or they may choose to find a placement on their own.

 Students are encouraged to pick internships that reflect their academic and career interests.
 Internships can provide students with an array of benefits from interpersonal growth to practical hands-on experiences that can help to develop marketable skills and community contacts that can lead to future employment or post-graduate opportunities.